Skip to navigation Skip to content Skip to subnav

 (G) has been regularly employed as a school bus driver, has operated a school bus representative of the group the applicant seeks to operate, and provides evidence of such employment.
 (Added 2005, No. 37, § 10; amended 2015, No. 50, § 10; 2019, No. 131 (Adj.
 Sess.), § 254; 2021, No. 76, § 26; 2021, No. 105 (Adj.
 Sess.), § 432, eff.
 July 1, 2022.)

-§ 4122.
-Deferring imposition of sentence
+• § 4122.
+Deferring imposition of sentence; prohibition on masking or diversion

-No judge or court may utilize the provisions of 13 V.S.A. § 7041 or any other program to defer imposition of sentence or judgment if the defendant holds a commercial driver’s license or was operating a commercial motor vehicle when the violation occurred and is charged with violating any State or local traffic law other than a parking violation.
-(Added 2005, No. 37, § 11; amended 2019, No. 131 (Adj.
-Sess.), § 254.)
+(a) No court, State’s Attorney, or law enforcement officer may utilize the provisions of 13 V.S.A. § 7041 or any other program to defer imposition of sentence or judgment if the defendant holds a commercial driver’s license or was operating a commercial motor vehicle when the violation occurred and is charged with violating any State or local traffic law other than a parking violation.

 Any employer who knowingly requires or permits a driver to operate a commercial motor vehicle in violation of section 1076 of this title is subject to a penalty of not more than $4,000.00.
 (Added 2005, No. 166 (Adj.
 Sess.), § 8.)